WittleWolfie/WW-Blueprint-Core/BlueprintCore/articles/tutorials/advanced/skalds_vigor.md

 }
 ```

+Make sure to add "SkaldsVigor.Name" and "SkaldsVigor.Description" to your `LocalizedStrings.json` file.

 ## Adding a Prerequisite

 First let's make sure the feat is only available to character with the Raging Song feature.
 There's a category of components to implement feature preqrequisites.
 You can find them by searching `Prerequisite` in the `FeatureConfigurator` API or the decompiler.